shubhsherl/GSoC-Contribution-Leaderboard/README.md

 filename                           |  description
 ----------------------------------|------------------------------------------------------------------------------------
-glist.py                          |  Fetch and refresh data of GSoC candidate from the local sqlite3 database. model.py                          |  Contains the User and Repository Model for database. admin.py                          |  Contains the Admin Model for Administrator dashboard. view.py                           |  Fetch data from the Github database to a local sqlite3 database. setting.py                        |  Django file for settings of Project.
+model.py                          |  Contains the Model for database. admin.py                          |  Contains the Admin Model for Administrator dashboard. view.py                           |  Fetch data from the Github database to a local sqlite3 database. setting.py                        |  Django file for settings of Project.